-7. SIGNING AND SEALING DOCUMENTS
+8. SIGNING AND SEALING DOCUMENTS

-- 7.0.1 The common seal of the HEIW is primarily used to seal legal documents such as transfers of land, lease agreements and other important/key contracts.
-The seal may only be fixed to a document if the Board or Committee of the Board has determined it shall be sealed, or if a transaction to which the document relates has been approved by the Board or Committee of the Board. - 7.0.2 Where it is decided that a document shall be sealed it shall be fixed in the presence of the Chair or Vice Chair (or other authorised independent Member) and the Chief Executive or Deputy Chief Executive (or another authorised individual) both of whom must witness the seal.
+- 8.0.1 The common seal of the HEIW is primarily used to seal legal documents such as transfers of land, lease agreements and other important/key contracts.
+The seal may only be fixed to a document if the Board has determined it shall be sealed, or if a transaction to which the document relates has been approved by the Board. - 8.0.2 Where it is decided that a document shall be sealed it shall be fixed in the presence of the Chair or Vice Chair (or other authorised independent Member) and the Chief Executive or Deputy Chief Executive (or another authorised individual) both of whom must witness the seal.

-7.1 Register of Sealing
+8.1 Register of Sealing

-7.1.1 The Board Secretary shall keep a register that records the sealing of every document.
+8.1.1 The Board Secretary shall keep a register that records the sealing of every document.
 Each entry must be signed by the persons who approved and authorised the document and who witnessed the seal.
 A report of all sealings shall be presented to the Board at least bi-annually.

-7.2 Signature of Documents
+8.2 Signature of Documents

-- 7.2.1 Where a signature is required for any document connected with legal proceedings involving HEIW, it shall normally be signed by the Chief Executive, except where the Board has authorised another person or has been otherwise directed to allow or require another person to provide a signature. - 7.2.2 The Chief Executive or Deputy Chief Executive nominated officers may be authorised by the Board to sign on behalf of HEIW any agreement or other document (not required to be executed as a deed) where the subject matter has been approved either by the Board or a Committee to which the Board has delegated appropriate authority in each instance in accordance with the delegated authority.
+- 8.2.1 Where a signature is required for any document connected with legal proceedings involving HEIW, it shall normally be signed by the Chief Executive, except where the Board has authorised another person or has been otherwise directed to allow or require another person to provide a signature. - 8.2.2 The Chief Executive or Deputy Chief Executive nominated officers may be authorised by the Board to sign on behalf of HEIW any agreement or other document (not required to be executed as a deed) where the subject matter has been approved either by the Board or a Committee to which the Board has delegated appropriate authority.

-7.3 Custody of Seal
+8.3 Custody of Seal

-7.3.1 The Common Seal of HEIW shall be kept securely by the Board Secretary.
+8.3.1 The Common Seal of HEIW shall be kept securely by the Board Secretary.

-8. GAINING ASSURANCE ON THE CONDUCT OF HEIW BUSINESS
+9. GAINING ASSURANCE ON THE CONDUCT OF HEIW BUSINESS

-- 8.0.1 The Board shall set out explicitly, within a Risk and Assurance Framework, how it will be assured on the conduct of HEIW business, its governance and the effective management of the organisation's risks in pursuance of its aims and objectives.
-It shall set out clearly the various sources of assurance, and where and when that assurance will be provided, in accordance with any requirements determined by the Welsh Ministers. - 8.0.2 The Board shall ensure that its assurance arrangements are operating effectively, advised by its Audit and Assurance Committee. - 8.0.3 Assurances in respect of the Shared Services arrangements shall primarily be achieved by the reports of the Director of Shared Services to the Shared Services Partnership Committee, and reported back by the Chief Executive as agreed.
+- 9.0.1 The Board shall set out explicitly, within a Risk and Assurance Framework, how it will be assured on the conduct of HEIW business, its governance and the effective management of the organisation's risks in pursuance of its aims and objectives.
+It shall set out clearly the various sources of assurance, and where and when that assurance will be provided, in accordance with any requirements determined by the Welsh Ministers. - 9.0.2 The Board shall ensure that its assurance arrangements are operating effectively, advised by its Audit and Assurance Committee. - 9.0.3 Assurances in respect of the services provided by the NHS Wales Shared Services Partnership shall primarily be achieved by the reports of the Director of Shared Services to the Shared Services Partnership Committee and reported back by the Chief Executive (or their nominated representative). .
 Where appropriate, and by exception, the Board may seek assurances direct from the Director of Shared Services.
 The Director of Shared Services and the Shared Services Partnership Committee shall be under an obligation to comply with any internal or external audit functions being undertaken by or on behalf of HEIW.

-8.1 The role of Internal Audit in providing independent internal assurance
+9.1 The role of Internal Audit in providing independent internal assurance